Private Car: 3 1/2 hours

 Home to the largest whiskey selection in Europe, Celtic Whiskey offers you a bespoke experience in one of Ireland’s biggest exports.
 Ranging from the well-known Jameson Collection to rarities.

 Spend the afternoon on one of Ireland’s most prestigious golf courses.
 As your manoeuvre around the 18-hole circuit, the Macgillycuddy’s Reeks or the wild Atlantic will serve as the backdrop.
 You will soon understand why golfers travel around the world to play in Kerry.
+Read our dedicated Golfing page for more information.

 The Spa at Muckross